majguo/open-liberty-on-aca/java-app-monitoring/README.md

-# Monitoring a Liberty application deployed on Azure Container Apps using Azure Application Insights
+# Monitoring a Liberty application deployed on Azure Container Apps with Azure Application Insights

-This example demonstrates how to monitor a Open Liberty or WebSphere Liberty application using Azure Application Insights.
+This example demonstrates how to monitor a Open Liberty or WebSphere Liberty application with Azure Application Insights using OpenTelemetry.
 It also provides instructions on how to deploy the application to Azure Container Apps.

 ## Prerequisites